akshay-azure-poc/k8smvcstickysession/Readme.md

-#This repository is to create a session affinity(sticky session) using windows container, MVC application using C# and Rest API.
+This repository is to create AKS(kubernetes) namespace affinity/sticky session using windows container, MVC application using C# and Rest API.

-#See MVCStickSession/manifests/deploy.sh for steps
+See MVCStickSession/manifests/deploy.sh for steps